fmikker/blog-posts/2017-09-08-hard-drive-crash.md

 Sometime it just happens, again.

 I've been down this road a few times before and lost a lot of pictures, music, documents and other stuff that I would like to kept, but hard drives fail, it is just a matter of time before you loose some important data, if you don't follow these three simple steps:
-1. Backup your data, preferrably on a remote location
+1. Backup your data, preferably on a remote location
-2. Use RAID or use a filesystem that prevents bit-rot and have autocorrection features such as btrfs or ZFS.
+2. Use RAID or use a file system that prevents bit-rot and have auto correction features such as btrfs or ZFS.
 RAID/ZFS/btrfs is NOT a substitute for backups
 3. See #1

 So, did I follow these simple rules?
 Of course not.

-However, since I monitor my hard drives with [smartmontools](https://en.wikipedia.org/wiki/Smartmontools) and sends the system logs to a remote logserver with notification posibilities I got a heads up pretty early when the drive started to crumble.
+However, since I monitor my hard drives with [smartmontools](https://en.wikipedia.org/wiki/Smartmontools) and sends the system logs to a remote logserver with notification possibilities I got a heads up pretty early when the drive started to crumble.

 It started with a message about the drive was getting full:
 _op5 Monitor